anjanshrestha123/automated-algorithmic-stock-trading-system/README.md

 - chmod 777 automated-algorithmic-stock-trading-system/script
 - crontab -e
 - @reboot sleep 60;/home/csce5214/develop/automated-algorithmic-stock-trading-system/script
+- If above step did start the application, log into the server and run it manually: /home/csce5214/develop/automated-algorithmic-stock-trading-system/script

 To kill the running application:
 - ps -ef | grep 80